qmk/qmk_firmware/docs/feature_encoders.md

 ## Encoder map :id=encoder-map

 Encoder mapping may be added to your `keymap.c`, which replicates the normal keyswitch layer handling functionality, but with encoders.
-Add this to your keymaps `rules.mk`:
+Add this to your keymap's `rules.mk`:

 ```make
 ENCODER_MAP_ENABLE = yes